 Awning Evolution Thru the Ages

 Awnings are a lot older than you might think.
-In fact, awnings date back to ancient Egyptian and Syrian times, according to the National Park Service, U.S. Department of the Interior.
-Woven mats were used to shade market stalls and homes and in the Roman Empire, awnings were used in stadiums like the Coliseum!
+According to the National Park Service, and the U.S. Department of the Interior, they date back to ancient Egyptian and Syrian times.
+Woven mats were used to shade market stalls and homes; in the Roman Empire, awnings were used in stadiums like the Coliseum!
 Roman awnings were retractable and made from fabrics like linen.
 Awnings were used to protect people from the sun and bad weather.
 And today, we know that awnings can reduce air conditioning costs by as much as 25 percent and protect us from harmful UV rays!

 Since those ancient times, awning evolution continued throughout the world.
 From shading amphitheaters to markets and homes, awnings have proven to be familiar and have become valuable and essential building accessories.